iceamdeveloper/iceam/wp-content/plugins/sucuri-scanner/readme.txt

 = What is the blacklist monitoring? =

-Another very interesting feature of the Security Malware Scanner is that it checks various blacklist engines, including the following:
+Another very interesting feature of the Security Malware Scanner is that it incorporates various blacklist engines.
+Security blacklist engines include the following:

 * Sucuri Labs
 * Google Safe Browsing